publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 > “The Secretary of Health and Human Services shall—

->     “(1) modify contracts under section 1876 of the Social Security Act \[this section\], for portions of contract years occurring after December 31, 1988, to take into account the amendments made by this Act \[see Short Title of 1988 Amendment note under [section 1305 of this title][/us/usc/t42/s1305]\]; and
+>     “(1) modify contracts under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\], for portions of contract years occurring after December 31, 1988, to take into account the amendments made by this Act \[see Short Title of 1988 Amendment note under [section 1305 of this title][/us/usc/t42/s1305]\]; and

->     “(2) require such organizations and organizations paid under section 1833(a)(1)(A) of such Act \[section 1395l(a)(1)(A) of this title\] to make appropriate adjustments (including adjustments in premiums and benefits) in the terms of their agreements with medicare beneficiaries to take into account such amendments.
+>     “(2) require such organizations and organizations paid under section 1833(a)(1)(A) of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(a)(1)(A)\] to make appropriate adjustments (including adjustments in premiums and benefits) in the terms of their agreements with medicare beneficiaries to take into account such amendments.

->         The Secretary shall also provide for appropriate modifications of contracts with health maintenance organizations under section 1876(i)(2)(A) of the Social Security Act \[subsec. (i)(2)(A) of this section\] (as in effect before February 1, 1985), under section 402(a) of the Social Security Amendments of 1967 \[[section 1395b–1(a) of this title][/us/usc/t42/s1395b–1/a]\], or under section 222(a) of the Social Security Amendments of 1972 \[[42 U.S.C.
+>         The Secretary shall also provide for appropriate modifications of contracts with health maintenance organizations under section 1876(i)(2)(A) of the Social Security Act \[[42 U.S.C.
+1395mm(i)(2)(A)][/us/usc/t42/s1395mm/i/2/A]\] (as in effect before February 1, 1985), under section 402(a) of the Social Security Amendments of 1967 \[[42 U.S.C.
+1395b–1(a)][/us/usc/t42/s1395b–1/a]\], or under section 222(a) of the Social Security Amendments of 1972 \[[42 U.S.C.
 1395b–1][/us/usc/t42/s1395b–1] note\], for portions of contract years occurring after December 31, 1988, so as to apply to such organizations and contracts the requirements imposed by the amendments made by this Act upon an organization with a risk-sharing contract under section 1876 of the Social Security Act.”

  __Provision of Medicare DRG Rates for Certain Payments and Data on Inpatient Cost Pass-Through Items__

 [Pub.
 L. 100–203, title IV, § 4012(c)][/us/pl/100/203/s4012/c], Dec.
 22, 1987, [101 Stat.
 1330–61][/us/stat/101/1330-61], as amended by [Pub.
 L. 100–360, title IV, § 411(c)(2)(B)][/us/pl/100/360/s411/c/2/B], July 1, 1988, [102 Stat.
 773][/us/stat/102/773], provided that:

-> “The Secretary of Health and Human Services shall provide (in machine readable form) to eligible organizations under section 1876 of the Social Security Act \[this section\] medicare DRG rates for payments required by the amendment made by subsection (a) \[amending [section 1395cc of this title][/us/usc/t42/s1395cc]\] and data on cost pass-through items for all inpatient services provided to medicare beneficiaries enrolled with such organizations.”
+> “The Secretary of Health and Human Services shall provide (in machine readable form) to eligible organizations under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] medicare DRG rates for payments required by the amendment made by subsection (a) \[amending [section 1395cc of this title][/us/usc/t42/s1395cc]\] and data on cost pass-through items for all inpatient services provided to medicare beneficiaries enrolled with such organizations.”

  __Medicare Payment Demonstration Projects__